-We first review the definition of the \emph{Gromov-Hausdorff-Prokhorov-uniform} (GHPU) metric from~\cite{gwynne-miller-uihpq}, the natural generalization of the Gromov-Hausdorff topology to curve-decorated metric measure spaces.
+We first review the definition of the \emph{Gromov--Hausdorff--Prokhorov--uniform} (GHPU) metric from~\cite{gwynne-miller-uihpq}, the natural generalization of the Gromov--Hausdorff topology to curve-decorated metric measure spaces.
 We will need the case of spaces decorated by multiple curves, rather than just a single curve.
 In this setting, which is also explained in~\cite[Section 2.2]{gwynne-miller-perc}, all of the statements and proofs are the same as in the one-curve case treated in~\cite{gwynne-miller-uihpq}.
 We follow closely the exposition of~\cite[Section 2.2]{gwynne-miller-perc}.